-My treatment experience with couples and other relationship systems experiencing stress bears out that negative habits and cycles of thought, mood, and behavior -- which include fear and defensiveness, high expectations, low curiosity, harsh judgments, and failure to repair after arguments -- are major culprits in crumbling connections.
+My treatment experience with individuals experiencing relationship stress bears out that negative habits and cycles of thought, mood, and behavior -- including fear and defensiveness, high expectations, low curiosity, harsh judgments, and failure to repair after arguments -- are major culprits in crumbling connections.
 When fears are regarded with care and respect, when expectations of how things should go give way to curiosity about how they are, kindness and humor in negotiations take the place of sharp-tongued battles, honesty precludes deception, and repair becomes a joint effort based on strengths and resources.

 To the extent that we can approach and understand our individual habits and cycles, shaped greatly by our families of origin and then in our teen and early adult years, we will be able to pause during arguments, find a calm space within, and recognize our honest experience, concerns, blind spots, and responsibility.
-Flowing naturally from that self-awareness and self-care is our extension of awareness and care to our partner(s); as long as they're not in attack mode, we can drop our guard and invite their honest sharing of experience and concerns.
-If we know how to self-regulate (i.e., calm our stressed body) during conflict and are willing for the work of repair after conflict, we will feel the benefits of meeting discord directly and develop confidence around doing so as needed.
+Flowing naturally from that self-awareness and self-care is our extension of awareness and care to our partner(s).
+Where both parties can down-regulate and own their feelings and concerns, guard and reactivity are unnecessary and caring sharing of concerns can occur.
+If we know how to self-regulate (i.e., calm our stressed body) during conflict and are willing for the work of repair or separation after conflict, we will feel the benefits of meeting discord directly and develop confidence around doing so in all our relationships.

 Therapy provides a safe space and encouragement for subtle awareness and sensitivity in communication to develop.
 Through joint sessions, we can better understand the old fears and habits each person brings to the troubled relationship -- not as faults to confess or feel ashamed of but as powerful indicators of the conditions each person and the relationship as a whole can and cannot abide.
-All these, our fears and whatever triggers and liberates them, are precious gifts to realize and offer in a relationship, not burdens to avoid or angrily unload.
-The hard stuff is inextricably connected to the good stuff and so deserves respectful expression and holding every bit as much as the more approachable and appealing strengths and resources, likely still there yet shaky, that drew you to the relationship in the first place.
+All these, our fears and whatever triggers and liberates them, are essentially precious gifts to realize and offer in a relationship, not burdens to avoid or unleash.
+The hard stuff is inextricably connected to the good stuff and so the vulnerabilities and pitfalls deserve the same consideration as the strengths and resources (still there in essence yet shaky) that drew you to relationship in the first place.